Vangueria pygmaea: Description

 It is a small (5–15 cm) geofrutex, usually with a long rhizome.
 Because of these rhizomes, the species often reproduces clonally with as a consequence that many seemingly individual plants occur together.
 In winter no above ground parts are present, but in spring the densely pubescent leaves appear.
 Inflorescences are found at ground-level and are densely setose.
 Flowers are 5-merous and are white.
 Mature fruits are yellow-brown, round and around 1.5 cm large.

 This species is easily confused with the more rare Vangueria thamnus, which is identical except for the absence of an indumentum.
 It is also similar to and occurs together with Pygmaeothamnus zeyheri, but this species has glabrous, shiny leaves that are organized in whorls of 3 or 4.

 Distribution and habitat

 The species is found in Malawi, Tanzania, South Africa, Eswatini, Zambia, and Zimbabwe.
-It grows in open grasslands, often on higher altitudes with a cooler climate.
+It grows in open grasslands, often at higher elevations with a cooler climate.